srj-github/jwt_token_template_for_react_and_express/README.md

 1. Edit the .env file from the backend with your own passwords and details.

-2. To create the first user go to http://localhost:3000/register/
+2. To create the first user go to http://localhost:3000/register/ After the user is created, edit the file '/backend/src/controllers/authController.js and uncomment all lines from 32-72 to deny other user creatin without a valid jwt token.

 3. You can use the <PrivateRoute> component to restrict user access and allow only registered users to other components.